A Cold and Super-Puffy Planet on a Prograde Orbit: Observations

 \subsubsection{FEROS}

 We also observed the target using the Fiber-fed Extended Range Optical Spectrograph \cite[FEROS;][]{Kaufer1999} installed in the MPG/ESO 2.2 m telescope in La Silla Observatory in Chile.
 FEROS is an echelle spectrograph with a resolving power of $R\approx48,\!000$ and a wavelength range coverage of $350-920$ nm.
 We obtained a total of 11 out-of-transit spectra of the star between August 2019 and November 2023.
 The exposure times range between 600 s and 1800 s.

-FEROS observations were processed using the \texttt{ceres} pipeline \citep{ceres}, which, starting from the raw images, performs all reduction steps and derives precise RVs via the cross-correlation function method.
+FEROS observations were also processed using the \texttt{ceres} pipeline and RVs extracted using the CCF method.
 The median S/N of the FEROS spectra is 95 per resolution element at 550 nm, with a median RV uncertainty of 9.5 m/s.
-The resulting FEROS RVs for TOI-4507, along with the best-fit model, are presented in Figure~\ref{fig:TOI-4507}.
+The resulting FEROS RVs for TOI-4507, along with the best-fit model, are presented in Figure~\ref{fig:TOI-4507} and available in Appendix~\ref{app:rvs}.